simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

   ## Changelog Updates:
     - Giga Pokemon
     - Signature Pokemon
+    - *document moveset updates

   ## Bug list:
     - Changed abilities (like Worry Seed, etc.) do not persist past Giga evolution
     - Protect rate sharing does not reset after a flinch
     - No anim for Tapu Koko's Guardian of Alola?
     - -1 Heal Block was able to use Sitrus Berry to heal?
+    - Giga Meowth, Eevee, Pikachu do not get updated giga abilities (does not reset)

+  ## Rebalancing
+    -

   ## Implementation Dump
     - Moves:
       - Chi Strike (+1 to CHR for all allies)
+      - Change Gravitas (effect moved to applefall)
     - Abilities:
       - Anticipation: shuddered pokemon takes 1/2 damage from first instance of SE attack
       - Forewarn: all allies avoid all instances of the forewarned attack until the end of the turn